 9 – Annual carnival bell ringers’ pageant from the Kastav area, added in 2009.

 10 – Nijemo Kolo, silent circle dance of the Dalmatian hinterland, added in 2011.

 11 – Mak Yong theatre, recognized as a masterpiece of the oral and intangible heritage of humanity by UNESCO in 2005 and, in 2008, added to the Representative List.

 12 – Kalbelia folk songs and dances of Rajasthan, added in 2010.

 13 – Chhau dance, from India, was added in 2010.

 14 – Bakka (2015, p.
-151) explains, with regards to dance, that its realisation is ‘the act of dancing a certain dance’, while the concept is ‘base of skills, knowledge and understanding’ that a dancer draws upon.
+151) explains, with regards to dance, that its realization is ‘the act of dancing a certain dance’, while the concept is ‘base of skills, knowledge, and understanding’ that a dancer draws upon.

 15 – Hongtong Zouqin Xisu, translated by You (2015, p.
 113) as ‘the custom of visiting sacred relatives in Hongtong’ is practiced in Hontong County, Shanxi Province, China and was named an item of national ICH in 2008.